havet/AESCrypt-PHP/readme.md

 Thus the file doesn't hash the same after encryption-decryption, and pgp-signatures are invalid.

-You could avoid the problem by compressing the file before upload to the server.
+You could avoid the problem by compressing the file before uploading it to the server.